yaikobzeray/dev-journal/activity_log.md

 Compared FastAPI vs Django REST Framework: FastAPI wins on speed and async support; DRF wins on built-in features.

 *Logged at 16:36 · Commit #5 · Salzburg, Austria 🇦🇹*

+## [FLUTTER] Tuesday, 13 August 2024 — Entry 1

+Explored Flutter Navigator 2.0 for declarative routing.
+More complex than Navigator 1.0 but much more powerful.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*